blakeblackshear/frigate/docs/docs/frigate/installation.md

 For details on running Frigate using ESXi, please see the instructions [here](https://williamlam.com/2023/05/frigate-nvr-with-coral-tpu-igpu-passthrough-using-esxi-on-intel-nuc.html).

-If you're running Frigate on a rack mounted server and want to passthough the Google Coral, [read this.](https://github.com/blakeblackshear/frigate/issues/305)
+If you're running Frigate on a rack mounted server and want to passthrough the Google Coral, [read this.](https://github.com/blakeblackshear/frigate/issues/305)

 ## Synology NAS on DSM 7